Accepting Applications for 2024!

 Bridges Academy has a 25-year history of educating twice-exceptional (2e) children and has adapted its highly effective model for the online space.
-Our high school program became accessible to 2e learners, across the country, with the enrollment of our inaugural cohort for the 2021-22 academic year.
+Our high school program became accessible to 2e learners, around the world, with the enrollment of our inaugural cohort for the 2021-22 academic year.

 Our strength-based, talent-focused model develops students’ intellectual, academic, and social-emotional skills as they engage in creative and meaningful work that paves the way to higher education and future careers.

 - Broad offerings of core college-prep courses (Univ. of California A–G approved for high school courses)